ServusCarolus/tl-switch/README.md

 # tl-switch
 Switch context between multiple vanilla TeXLive instances installed under /usr/local/texlive and the Linux distro version of TeXLive.
 This shell script has been tested on Ubuntuand Linux Mint.

-The script and installation are based on ths answers at: https://tex.stackexchange.com/questions/150892/multiple-texlive-installations
+The script and installation are based on the answers at: https://tex.stackexchange.com/questions/150892/multiple-texlive-installations

 # Caveat: A Word about paths